thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/jwt.md

 {% endcapture %}
 {% include templates/info-banner.md content=future-release-tip %}

-## Configure Provider
+## Configure provider

-JWT authentication for MQTT clients is configured through the TBMQ Admin UI.
+JWT authentication for MQTT clients is configured through the TBMQ user interface.
+This section explains how to configure signature verification, define optional authentication claim checks, set up dynamic client type classification, and manage authorization rules.
+Once the configuration is complete, you can enable the provider to start authenticating clients using JWT tokens.

 {% include images-gallery.html imageCollection="configure-jwt-auth-provider" %}

-This section explains how to set up:

-- signature verification
-- custom authentication claim checks (optional)
-- dynamic client type classification (optional)
-- authorization rules

-Once the configuration is complete, you can enable the provider to start authenticating clients using JWT tokens.

-### Signature Verification
+### Signature verification

 The Signature verifier mechanism determines how TBMQ validates the JWT token's signature to ensure the token was issued by a trusted authority and hasn’t been tampered with.
 There are two options: